hunter-teacher-cert/reg_assignments-SAYbaw/google.md

     **
     *

-Instead of using the loop variables i and j notice how I use row and column to make the code clearer.
+Instead of using the loop variables i and j, notice how I use row and col to make the code clearer.

     int row;
     int col;